 Attending a four-year public college or university can easily exceed $100,000 in tuition and fee charges for out-of-state attendees.
 The price tag for four-year attendance beginning in the 2021-2022 school year at a private university reached $240,000, and that's for tuition and fees only, according to U.S. News & World Report.

 So what's the average parent to do?
 You should begin saving for your child's tuition sooner rather than later, just as you should begin saving for your retirement in your twenties if financing their higher education is one of your goals.
 Here are five simple steps you can take to do that.

-The sooner you start investing for your child's education, the better.
-As with any other investment goal, time and compounding interest is your best friend and most valuable asset.
-The earlier you start regularly saving, the less you will need to save in the long-run.
+The sooner you start investing in your child's education, the better.
+Time and compounding interests are your best friend and most valuable asset, as with any other investment goal.
+The earlier you begin saving regularly, the less you'll need to save in the long run.

 2. Have a Plan

 Estimating the total cost of your child's education is likely to be is an important step in making a college savings plan.
 Using current tuition and fee figures can be helpful, but they may not offer an accurate picture if they don't account for things like inflation and rising tuition prices.
 Using a college cost calculator can help with forecasting future college expenses.